nickyu42/music-similarity/README.md

 ### Anime OP similarity

-The goal of this project is to research how similar Shounen/ Shoujo Anime openings are.
+The goal of this project is to research how similar Shōnen/ Shōjo Anime openings are.
 The system uses song signal level features to check the similarity of songs.

 References.